-The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
-The Corporation meets six times a year.
+The Corporation is provided with regular and timely information on the overall financial performance of DCG together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel-related matters such as health and safety and environmental issues.
+The Corporation meets five times a year.

 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are Audit; Strategy, Remuneration, Standards,

-Search and Governance.
-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College's website derby-college.ac.uk or from: The Clerk to the Corporation, Derby College, The Roundhouse, Roundhouse Road, Pride Park, Derby, DE24 8JE.
+These committees are Audit; Finance, Remuneration, Standards, Search and Governance.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the DCG's website derby-college.ac.uk or from: The Clerk to the Corporation, DCG, The Roundhouse, Roundhouse Road, Pride Park, Derby, DE24 8JE.